stuff worth sharing

 - How Complex Systems Fail

-- Rationality: From AI to Zombies
+- Rationality: From AI to Zombies or Highlights from The Sequences

 - How To Eliminate The Dreaded "Blind Spot"